 After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

-A highly experienced Yoga Teacher, Teacher mentor, and Women's Coach.
+A highly experienced Teacher, Mentor, and Women's Coach.

 I was born and bred in Hamilton, New Zealand where I later graduated from Waikato University with a Social Sciences Degree, majoring in Psychology, supported with papers in Philosophy, Sociology, Anthropology, and Counselling.
 For as long as I can remember I was interested in people and culture, and had a deep but quiet desire to support people in recognising their potential.